a-eski/ncsh/README.md

 ### Short-term

+* Alias expansion
+* Variable expansion (different than how bash works)
 * Have .ncshrc utilize builtins instead of DSL like it currently does
 * Finish set/unset, enable/disable, export implementations